 The Women in Africa Foundation supports and assists African women entrepreneurs.
 Thanks to the establishment of an endowment fund, Women in Africa is carrying out a general interest mission and promoting the spread of education in the field of economic development, and more particularly the training of future women leaders of innovative businesses.
-This year, the Foundation launched Project 54 in collaboration with Societe Generale, a major sponsor of the initiative.
+In 2019, the Foundation launched Project 54 in collaboration with Societe Generale, a major sponsor of the initiative.
 This continent-wide initiative will see 54 women entrepreneurs from the 54 African countries selected to participate in the Project, which will provide them with support and publicity.

 The Women In Africa World Summit in Marrakech